 Businesses in high risk industries are less valuable

 The higher the industry risk premium, the lower the valuation multiple.
 This means that, for a given earnings forecast, the business value is lower.
-Put another way, the businesses in an industry with high risk premia are more risky and, therefore, worth less.
+Put another way, the businesses in an industry with a high risk premium are more risky and, therefore, worth less.

 Valuation multiples by industry – some examples

 Just how much do valuation multiples vary by industry?
-We’ll use the typical Price to EBITDA multiples for several industry sectors to demonstrate the difference:
+We’ll use the typical Business value to EBITDA multiples for several industry sectors to demonstrate the difference: